Lim Kay Tong: Career

-In 2025, Lim returns to the big screen in the lead role of The Old Man And His Car, Michael Kam's debut feature premiering at the Tokyo International Film Festival.
+In 2025, Lim returned to the big screen in the lead role of The Old Man And His Car, Michael Kam's debut feature that premiered at the Tokyo International Film Festival.
 Lim plays Hock, a widower who has to part with his beloved car before moving to Canada.
+"Onscreen nearly every moment," he was praised for his "quietly intense performance" and "carrying the film with a mix of weary resignation, flashes of intelligence, and a few moments of grumpiness that serve to humanize the character."
+In 2026, Lim won the Best Actor award from Russia's Zabaikalsky International Film Festival for this role.

 Personal life

 Lim is the older brother of fellow actor Lim Kay Siu, who he starred with in multiple plays.
 His sister, Irene Lim Kay Han, is an actress.
 He is first cousins with singer-songwriter Dick Lee.

-Lim is married to food writer Sylvia Tan Jui Huang whom playwright Michael Chiang introduced him to.
+Lim is married to food writer Sylvia Tan Jui Huang, whom playwright Michael Chiang introduced him to.
+They have one son and two grandchildren.
 He is also an amateur photographer.